top of page

 Weaving Together a Vision

-“A world where artists lift communities, craft endures, and collectors know the stories they hold.”
+and collectors know the stories they hold.”

-The organization is building toward this through careful curation, fair compensation, and complete transparency.
+We are building toward this through careful curation, fair compensation, and complete transparency.

-The Shades that Shape Us
+Shades That Shape Us

 Transparency